-The noise level related to the Project will be in compliance with the applicable Illinois Pollution Control Board (IPCB) regulations.
-The proposed single axis tracker ground mount solar photovoltaic has motors for each racking row that moves the panels imperceptible throughout the day.
-At three meters from the racking motor, the ambient noise level is 43 decibels and the motor running level is 53 decibels.
-The motor only turns on to move the array periodically as the sun makes its arc, and in between movements it does not run.
-43 decibels would be the equivalent of quiet library sounds, and 50 decibels would be the equivalent of your typical residential fridge.
+Noise levels related to the Project will fully comply with the applicable Illinois Pollution Control Board (IPCB) regulations.
+The proposed single-axis tracker, ground-mount solar photovoltaic has motors for each racking row, moving the panels quietly throughout the day.
+As measured at three meters distance from the racking motor, the ambient noise level is 43 decibels (equivalent to a quiet library), and the motor's ambient sound level is 53 decibels (the sound level of a typical household refrigerator).

+The motor is activated periodically as the sun transits the sky, remaining stationary between movements.
 The ATI DuraTrack V3 tracker motor operates for a total of 17.91 minutes per day.
-The transformer that will be used on Site has an average ambient noise level of 53 decibels.
-From the fence line, the Project will not be audible, and all abovementioned decibel levels are below the allowable octave band listed in Subtitle H: Noise, Parts 901 of the IPCB Administrative Code.
+The transformer proposed for the site has an average ambient noise level of 53 decibels.
+From the fence line, the Project will not be audible, and all abovementioned decibel levels are below the allowable octave band listed in Subtitle H: Noise, Parts 901 of the IPCB Administrative Code